 Family Encyclopedia >> Food

-The trick is to pre-cook the sausages over low heat in a saucepan...
+The secret?
+Pre-cook the sausages gently over low heat in a saucepan...

 Contents